 Mean score of companies in the Machinery and Equipment industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Fanuc Corporation reported total greenhouse gas emissions of approximately 56,266,000 kg CO2e for Scope 1, 69,392,000 kg CO2e for Scope 2, and a significant 17,096,789,000 kg CO2e for Scope 3 emissions.
 This brings their combined Scope 1 and 2 emissions to about 125,658,000 kg CO2e.
-For the previous year, 2023, Fanuc's emissions were slightly higher, with Scope 1 at approximately 58,001,000 kg CO2e, Scope 2 at 77,296,000 kg CO2e, and Scope 3 at 28,069,157,000 kg CO2e, resulting in a total of about 135,297,000 kg CO2e for Scope 1 and 2 combined.
-Fanuc has set ambitious climate commitments, aiming to achieve net-zero greenhouse gas emissions for Scope 1 and 2 by FY2050.
-They have also established a near-term target to reduce absolute Scope 1 and 2 emissions by 42% from FY2020 levels by FY2030, a goal certified by the Science Based Targets initiative (SBTi).
-Additionally, they aim to reduce Scope 3 emissions related to the use of sold products by 12.3% within the same timeframe.
-These commitments reflect Fanuc's proactive approach to addressing climate change and reducing their carbon footprint, aligning with industry standards for sustainability and emissions reduction.
+For 2023, the emissions were slightly higher, with Scope 1 at 58,001,000 kg CO2e, Scope 2 at 77,296,000 kg CO2e, and Scope 3 reaching 28,069,157,000 kg CO2e.
+The total for Scope 1 and 2 combined was approximately 135,297,000 kg CO2e.
+Fanuc has set ambitious climate commitments, aiming to achieve a 42% reduction in absolute Scope 1 and 2 emissions by FY2030 from a FY2020 baseline.
+Additionally, they are targeting a 12.3% reduction in Scope 3 emissions, specifically from the use of sold products, within the same timeframe.
+These targets are certified by the Science Based Targets initiative (SBTi) and align with the goal of limiting global warming to 1.5°C. Looking towards the long term, Fanuc has committed to achieving net-zero greenhouse gas emissions across its operations (Scope 1 and 2) by FY2050.
+This commitment reflects their dedication to sustainability and reducing their carbon footprint in the electrical equipment and machinery sector.

 Access structured emissions data, company-specific emission factors, and source documents